The boiled egg diet is a fad diet that promises fast weight loss.

 - Evidence-based: 2

-BOTTOM LINE: Although the Boiled Egg Diet encourages eating healthy food groups and may promote short-term weight loss, it’s also overly restrictive and unsustainable.
+BOTTOM LINE: Although the boiled egg diet encourages eating healthy food groups and may promote short-term weight loss, it’s overly restrictive and unsustainable.
+Any weight you lose may be regained once you return to your typical eating pattern.

 Although there are several variations of the diet, it typically involves eating either eggs or another type of lean protein with every meal, as well as non-starchy vegetables and one to two servings of low carb fruits per day.

-In addition to boosting weight loss, proponents claim that the diet supplies nutrients that improve blood sugar control, support healthy vision, and strengthen your bones, hair, and nails.
+Proponents also claim that the diet supplies nutrients that improve blood sugar management, support healthy vision, and strengthen your bones, hair, and nails.

-The Boiled Egg Diet is a low carb, low calorie eating plan that claims to quickly boost weight loss by restricting your diet to a few specific food groups.
+The boiled egg diet is a low carb, low calorie eating plan that claims to quickly boost weight loss by restricting your diet to a few specific food groups.
+However, the health claims aren’t supported by evidence.

-The Boiled Egg Diet permits specific foods for each meal of the day, and no snacks are allowed in between.
+The boiled egg diet restricts followers to specific foods for each meal of the day, and no snacks are allowed between each meal.

-For breakfast, you should consume at least two eggs, along with one serving of a non-starchy vegetable like tomato or asparagus, as well as one low carb fruit, such as grapefruit.
+For breakfast, followers consume at least two eggs, along with one serving of a non-starchy vegetable, like tomato or asparagus, and one low carb fruit, such as grapefruit.

-Lunch and dinner should consist of non-starchy vegetables and either eggs or a small serving of another type of lean protein like chicken or fish.
+Lunch and dinner consist of non-starchy vegetables and either eggs or a small serving of another type of lean protein, such as chicken or fish.

-Although exercise is not required as part of the plan, light physical activity like biking, aerobics, or speed walking is encouraged to maximize results.
+Although exercise isn’t required as part of the plan, light physical activity like biking, aerobics, or speed walking is encouraged to maximize results.

-Calorie-free beverages are also permitted, including water and unsweetened tea or coffee.
+Calorie-free beverages are also permitted, including water and unsweetened tea or coffee without milk or cream.

 These are some of the foods encouraged as part of the diet: